WELCOME TO THE NEW LANDSCAPE

 in its’ conference race (13-5) and won 22 games overall.

-It took a shot in the closing seconds of the Summit League
+It took a shot in the closing seconds of the Summit

-tournament championship game, by the league’s player of
+League tournament championship game, by the league’s

-been a No. 4 seed in the NCAA Tournament.
+would have been a No. 4 seed in the NCAA Tournament.

 For so many years college basketball has had only two